1-2 days within organisations and designed with follow-up; outstanding feedback from these workshops in Vancouver, Australia and New Zealand.

 Prof Eileen Piggot-Irvine (www.epi.nz), recently returned from 5 years heading one of the largest leadership postgraduate programmes in North America.
 Leadership consultant across all sectors.
-Author of six books, 70+ research articles (including the topic of bullying), 22 keynote addresses.
+Author of six books, 70+ research articles (including the topic of bullying), 22 keynote addresses, 8 books.

 Kelly McCallum (British Columbia Sports Hall of Fame, emotional intelligence expert)